Why Replace my Lawn with a Xeriscape Garden?

 Herbicides – not recommended

 *At CRC, we want to do what is best for the planet.
 We do not recommend this method as a safe or healthy option for human, plant, or animal health.
-Using toxic chemicals to kill your turf is dangerous for all that are exposed to them.
+Using toxic chemicals to kill your lawn is dangerous for all that are exposed to them.
 We also believe that you have the freedom of choice, and we trust you to make the choices that are best for your needs and circumstances.

 What is it? : This is a method of killing your grass by spraying it with toxic chemicals.